How to Get Grease Out of Clothes—And Pretty Much Everywhere Else

 How to get grease out of a cast iron skillet: Club soda

 Food tastes delicious when it’s cooked in cast iron, but cleaning those heavy pots and pans with the sticky mess inside is no fun at all.
-You can make the cleanup a lot easier by pouring some club soda in the pan while it’s still warm.
+You can make the cleanup a lot easier by pouring some club soda into the pan while it’s still warm.
 The bubbly soda will keep the mess from sticking.

 How to get grease out of the garage floor: Cat litter

 Yes, your cat could hold the key technique for how to get grease stains out.
 Looking to get rid of that garage floor oil slick left behind by your car?
 First, blot any wet oil or grease with newspaper until the floor is fairly dry.
 Next, spread a generous amount of cat litter over the stain (you can use a broom to make sure the whole stain is covered).
 Let it stand for 24 hours, then sweep or vacuum up to reveal a clean, grease-free floor.
-If you already know how to remove grease stains, check out these other weird things that can remove stains.

 How to get grease out of carpet: Cornstarch